Relating a Geroch-like boundary and the abstract boundary constructions for spacetimes: A new construction

+We stress that the use of the abstract boundary point in definition (\ref{def05}) means that we are considering equivalence classes of boundary sets of envelopment via definition (\ref{def3}).
+We also note that, if two curves \(\gamma_1\) and \(\gamma_2\) both start at the same point, then from (\ref{to1}), it is clear that they will both approach the same abstract boundary point.

-\begin{definition} The collection of all equivalence classes in \(G\) under the equivalence relation \(E_1\) is a modified \(g\) boundary which we will denote by \(\tilde{g}\). \end{definition} The topology on \(G\) then induces a topology on \(\tilde{g}\).
+\begin{definition} The collection of all equivalence classes in \(G\) under the equivalence relation \(E_1\) will be called the \(\tilde{g}\) boundary. \end{definition}

+The \(\tilde{g}\) boundary naturally inherits the coinduced topology from \(G\) under the continuous canonical quotient map \(q\) from \(G\) to \(\tilde{g}\) (In section \(3.3\) we make use of this as part of our discussion about explicitly embedding the \(\tilde{g}\) boundary into the \(a\) boundary) \cite{munk1}.
 We emphasize that our construction relies on the existence of open embeddings.
-This is not an overly restrictive requirement as all theories specified via a metric in some coordinate system (eg. general relativity, Einstein- Gauss- Bonnet, etc.), have an implicit envelopment.
-Geroch noted, \cite{ger1}, that there is no unique way of defining the \(g\) boundary, and that his particular construction was ad hoc.
+This is not an overly restrictive requirement as all theories specified via a metric in some coordinate system (eg. general relativity, Einstein-Gauss-Bonnet, etc.), have an implicit envelopment.
+(See the discussion in the conclusion of reference \cite{ss1}.) \cite{ger1}, noted that there is no unique way of defining the \(g\) boundary, and that his particular construction was ad hoc.
 However, under the condition that envelopments of the spacetime manifold exist, the \(a\) boundary provides us with a natural way of defining open sets on \(G\).
-It also allows for the definition of a desired quotient on \(G\) (definition \ref{def05}).
+It also allows for the definition of a desired quotient on \(G\) via definition (\ref{def155}).